O365/python-o365/README.md

 con = Connection(credentials, scopes=scopes_graph)
 ```

-However all the protocol/scope stuff can be addressed automaticaly for you when using the `account.authenticate` method.
+However all the protocol/scope stuff can be addressed automatically for you when using the `account.authenticate` method.